A Post-Receive Git Hook For Octopress

 is pushed to the git repository, we'd like git to copy it to the

-document root served by Apache (/srv/www/blog-test
+document root served by Apache (/srv/www/blog-test in this example).

 In order to do that, we need to write a git hook, and to fiddle a little bit with permissions.